Parking: See Del Valle Regional Park, Sunol Regional Wilderness and Mission Peak Regional Preserve

 It is very important to stay on the trail corridor in these leased areas and obey directional signs along the way.
 Trespassing off-trail into non-leased water department lands may result in citation and may jeopardize future public use of the leased lands.

-Ohlone Wilderness Regional Trail Hiking Permit
+Ohlone Wilderness Regional Trail Hiking Permit (REQUIRED)

 The Ohlone Wilderness Regional Trail Hiking Permit/Map is required for day use and camping.
 You may purchase your permit in one of the following ways: